 My last day in Dublin, I spent the day exploring the area outside of Dublin.
-Just a short taxi ride outside of Dublin, I was explored Malahide Castle and Howth.
+Just a short taxi ride outside of Dublin, I was explored Malahide Castle (Book your tickets) and Howth.
 The fishing village of Howth and a walk to the lighthouse was delightful.

 Check it out more about Howth in Learning Escapes’ Day Trip from Dublin to Howth.
 I know that I will visit it more in depth when I return!
 We hope to return to Ireland in the future to take a road trip along the western coast.

 If you are planning to explore many museums, a Dublin City Pass allows skip-the-line access and entrance to many museums.
 Explore if a Dublin City Pass is right for you.